 - hints of spice

-Another thing I love about this Orane Sage Turkey Brine is you can do two things at once.
+Another thing I love about brining a turkey is you can do two things at once.
 (If that could be my middle name, it probably would be.)

 Cooking a frozen turkey is not going to give you great results and thawing takes a lot of time.
 Here comes brining to the rescue….again.